syncfusion-content/asp.netmvc-docs/aspnetmvc/ListView/Getting-Started.md

 ---
 layout: post
 title: Getting Started | ListView | ASP.NET MVC | Syncfusion
-description: getting started
+description: Learn here more about getting started with Syncfusion Essential ASP.NET MVC ListView Control, its elements, and more.
 platform: ejmvc
 control: ListView
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET MVC ListView

 This section explains briefly on how to create a ListView control in your application.